jtsternberg/DsgnWrks-Instagram-Importer/readme.txt

 = Is it possible to limit the length of the imported posts? =
 * Yes, use this gist: https://gist.github.com/jtsternberg/6148635

+= Is it possible to remove hashtags from the imported title? =
+* Yes, use this gist: https://gist.github.com/jtsternberg/6190621

 = ?? =
 * If you run into a problem or have a question, contact me ([contact form](http://j.ustin.co/scbo43) or [@jtsternberg on twitter](http://j.ustin.co/wUfBD3)).
 I'll add them here.